 ARTICLE 7

-(1) A central registration system shall be established by the Ministry among the Commission and affiliated institutions, Governor’s Offices and District Governor’s Offices in order to record the information stipulated in paragraph four with regard to the penalty and disciplinary procedures which are carried out by administrative authorities on law enforcement officers and to monitor the activities that are performed.
-Any and all notifications and complaints which are made to the Commission and/or other administrative authorities regarding law enforcement officers shall be recorded by assigning a number from the central registration system and this number shall be notified to the persons who have made the notification or complaint.
+(1) A central registration system shall be established by the Ministry among the Commission and affiliated institutions, governorates and district governorates in order to record the information stipulated in paragraph four with regard to the penalty and disciplinary procedures which are carried out by administrative authorities against law enforcement officers and to monitor the activities that are performed.
+Any and all notifications and complaints which are made to the Commission and/or other administrative authorities against law enforcement officers shall be recorded by assigning a number from the central registration system and this number shall be notified to the individuals who have made the notification or complaint.
 A number shall also be assigned from the central registration system for the acts and cases which are detected by administrative authorities ex officio and require the initiation of an action.

-It is obligatory that notifications and complaints do not have an abstract and general quality, that the relevant persons or incidents are specified, that claims are based on serious findings and documents, which name, surname and signature of the petitioner and his/her work or residential address and identity number of the Republic of Turkey are accurately notified.
-As regards the notifications and complaints which are understood not to meet these conditions directly or as a result of the examination that is performed, no action shall be initiated by the authorities authorized to give permission to investigate or by disciplinary chiefs according to the Law on the Trial of Public Servants and Other Public Officials No. 4483 of 2/12/1999 or the disciplinary legislation and this circumstance shall be notified to the persons who have made the notification or complaint.
-However, in the event that the soundness of claims has been put forth through documents that would not give rise to any doubt, the condition of the accuracy of name, surname, signature and work or residential address and identity number of the Republic of Turkey shall not be sought and the information related to the notifications and complaints that are not put into process shall also be recorded in the central registration system.
-Identity information of the persons who have made a notification or complaint shall be kept confidential.
+It is obligatory that notifications and complaints do not have an abstract and general quality, that the relevant individual or incidents are specified, that claims are based on serious findings and documents, which name, surname and signature of the petitioner and his/her work or residential address and identity number of the Republic of Türkiye are accurately notified.
+As regards the notifications and complaints which are understood not to meet these conditions directly or as a result of the examination that is performed, no action shall be initiated by the authorities entitled to give permission to investigate or by disciplinary chiefs according to the Law on the Trial of Public Servants and Other Public Officials No. 4483 of 2/12/1999 or the disciplinary legislation and this circumstance shall be notified to the persons who have made the notification or complaint.
+However, in the event that the soundness of claims has been put forth through documents that would not give rise to any doubt, the condition of the accuracy of name, surname, signature and his/her work or residential address and identity number of the Republic of Türkiye shall not be sought and the information related to the notifications and complaints that are not put into process shall also be recorded in the central registration system.
+Identity information of the individuals who have made a notification or complaint shall be kept confidential.

 The data processed into the central registration system shall be considered as personal data in the implementation of the Turkish Criminal Code No. 5237 of 26/9/2004.

-Summary of the incident which is the subject matter of a notification or complaint and the actions that are performed as well as the name and surname, work or residential address and Republic of Turkey identity number of the petitioner, if available, shall be processed into the central registration system.
-In addition to this information, the personal information to be processed into the central registration system depending on the request of the informer or complainant and procedures and principles with regard to the functioning of this system shall be regulated in a regulation which will be prepared by the Ministry and put into force with the resolution of the Council of Ministers.
+Summary of the incident which is the subject matter of a notification or complaint and the actions that are performed as well as the name and surname, his/her work or residential address and Republic of Türkiye identity number of the petitioner, if available, shall be processed into the central registration system.
+In addition to this information, the personal information to be processed into the central registration system depending on the request of the informer or complainant and procedures and principles with regard to the functioning of this system shall be regulated by a regulation which will be entered into force by the President.

 Actions of preliminary examination and disciplinary investigation